Øvre Pasvik

 About Øvre Pasvik

 Øvre Pasvik National Park is Norway's easternmost national park, located in the far northeast of Troms og Finnmark county at the junction of the Norwegian, Finnish, and Russian borders.
-Established in 1970, the park covers approximately 119 square kilometres of subarctic boreal landscape in the Pasvik valley, protecting the largest remaining old-growth taiga forest in Norway and one of the last intact examples of the Siberian taiga ecosystem in western Europe.
-The park is administered by Sør-Varanger municipality and lies adjacent to the Finnish Vätsäri wilderness area and the Russian Pasvik nature reserve, together forming one of Scandinavia's most significant transboundary protected area complexes.
-The landscape is characterised by ancient Scots pine forest, extensive bogs, and the chain of lakes along the Pasvikelva river that forms the Norwegian-Russian border.
+Established in 1970 and expanded in 2003, the park covers approximately 119 square kilometres of subarctic boreal landscape in the Pasvik valley, protecting the largest remaining old-growth taiga forest in Norway and one of the last intact examples of the Siberian-type taiga ecosystem in western Europe.
+[1] The park is administered by Sør-Varanger municipality and lies adjacent to the Finnish Vätsäri wilderness area and the Russian Pasvik nature reserve, together forming one of Scandinavia's most significant transboundary protected area complexes.
+The landscape is characterised by ancient Scots pine forest, extensive bogs, and the chain of lakes along the Pasvikelva river that forms the Norwegian–Russian border.

 Wildlife Ecosystems

 Øvre Pasvik National Park is internationally renowned for its large predator populations and the Siberian character of its wildlife community.
-Brown bear are the most iconic species, with the park holding one of the highest densities of bears in Norway; crossing between Norwegian, Finnish, and Russian territories as part of a larger Fennoscandian population.
-Wolverine, lynx, wolf, and arctic fox also inhabit the park or use it regularly.
-The old-growth forest supports outstanding saproxylic invertebrate diversity and provides habitat for Siberian jay, Siberian tit, and Siberian lesser whitethroat, species at or near their western range limit.
-Three-toed woodpecker and great grey owl are characteristic forest species.
-The lake system supports European beaver and otter, and the Pasvikelva lakes hold populations of Arctic charr and brown trout.
+Brown bear are the most iconic species, with two to four females raising cubs in the park and adjacent landscape protection area each year.
+[1] Wolverine, lynx, and arctic fox also inhabit or use the park regularly.
+The old-growth forest supports outstanding saproxylic invertebrate diversity and provides habitat for Siberian jay, Siberian tit, pine grosbeak, three-toed woodpecker, and great grey owl, species at or near their western range limit.
+The lake system supports European beaver and otter, and the Pasvikelva lakes hold eight fish species including northern pike and European perch as well as Arctic charr and brown trout.

 Flora Ecosystems

-The vegetation of Øvre Pasvik is dominated by old-growth Scots pine taiga of exceptional conservation value.
-The pine forest is of continental Siberian character, with widely spaced trees, a sparse field layer of reindeer lichens, crowberry, and lingonberry, and abundant standing and fallen dead wood in various stages of decomposition.
+The vegetation of Øvre Pasvik is dominated by old-growth Scots pine taiga of exceptional conservation value, with individual trees living 300–400 years and one specimen recorded at 820 years before being felled in 1896.
+[1] The pine forest is of continental Siberian character, with widely spaced trees, a sparse field layer of reindeer lichens, crowberry, and lingonberry, and abundant standing and fallen dead wood in various stages of decomposition.
 This deadwood is critical for the survival of rare and threatened saproxylic fungi, lichens, and beetles.
+The park supports approximately 190 species of flowering plants.
 The forest transitions to open bog at wet depressions, with extensive raised bogs and aapa mires supporting cotton sedge, bog mosses, and cloudberry.
-Alder and willow carr vegetation occupies riparian margins.
-The park contains some of the largest reindeer lichen communities in Scandinavia, important winter grazing for reindeer herds.
 Species typical of the Siberian taiga, rare or absent elsewhere in Norway, are found here.

 Geology

-The bedrock geology of the Pasvik area is part of the Fennoscandian Shield, composed of Precambrian granites, gneisses, and greenstone belts of Archean age, among the oldest rocks in the world at 2,700-2,900 million years.
-These ancient formations were subsequently covered by Proterozoic metavolcanic and metasedimentary rocks.
-The landscape was shaped by Pleistocene glaciation, though the Pasvik area was less heavily glaciated than more western parts of Scandinavia, and some areas may have served as glacial refugia for biological communities.
+The bedrock geology of the Pasvik area is part of the Fennoscandian Shield, composed of Precambrian granites and gneisses, among the oldest rock formations in Europe.
+[1] The landscape was shaped by Pleistocene glaciation.
 Post-glacial lake development filled the elongated basins along the Pasvikelva with the chain of lakes that characterise the park.
 The flat, poorly drained terrain reflects the low relief of the ancient shield surface and the abundance of impermeable glacial deposits.
+The highest point, Kolfjellet, reaches only 260 metres elevation, making this one of Norway's flattest national parks.

 Climate And Weather